Alpine race: Geography and origin

 According to Ripley and Coon, the Alpine race is predominant in Central Europe and parts of Western/Central Asia.
 Ripley argued that the Alpines had originated in Asia, and had spread westwards along with the emergence and expansion of agriculture, which they established in Europe.
 By migrating into Central Europe, they had separated the northern and southern branches of the earlier European stock, creating the conditions for the separate evolution of Nordics and Mediterraneans.
 This model was repeated in Madison Grant's book The Passing of the Great Race (1916), in which the Alpines were portrayed as the most populous of European and western Asian races.

-In Carleton Coon's rewrite of Ripley's The Races of Europe, he developed a different argument that they reduced the Upper Paleolithic survivors indigenous to Europe:
+In Carleton Coon's rewrite of Ripley's The Races of Europe, he developed a different argument that they are a reduced Upper Paleolithic survivors indigenous to Europe:

 A debate concerning the origin of the Alpine race in Europe, involving Arthur Keith, John Myres and Alfred Cort Haddon was published by the Royal Geographical Society in 1906.

+In 1931, Griffith Taylor argues that the broad-headed Alpine race colonized East Asia from Central Asia before migrating to Europe.
+He considers the Chinese to be "the eastern wing of the Alpine race", along with the Mongolians and "hybrid Japanese".
+Meanwhile, European Alpines can be found in Central and Eastern Europe, including Greece due to their racial affinities with the Slavs, and southern France.

+The 1935 work of Frederick Orton states that the Alpine race was of Pashtun Afghan origin.